Guide to IRS Form 14039: Identity Theft Affidavit

 - Should you receive a notice from the IRS, immediately call the number provided in the notice to verify if the situation described is correct or if it’s the result of identity theft.

-- If the notice is the result of identity theft, complete Form 14039, the Identity Theft Affidavit, available on the IRS website.
+- If the notice is the result of identity theft, complete Form 14039, Identity Theft Affidavit, available on the IRS website.

 Identity theft is a real problem